Wanchai/FTPbucket/README.md

 INSTALLATION
 ------------

+If you want to use SSH, you must install the SSH2 extension available from PECL on the server hosting FTPbucket.

-- Edit the config file and rename it to 'config.php'
+- Edit the config file sample and rename it to 'config.php'
-- Copy the deploy folder on your FTP server
+- Copy the 'ftpbucket' folder on your server
-- On Bitbucket repositorie page, go to Settings>Webhooks>Add webhook and setup a hook pointing to http://myserver/deploy/deploy.php with "Triggers > Repository push"
+- **On BitBucket** repositorie page, go to Settings>Webhooks>Add webhook and setup a hook pointing to http://myserver/ftpbucket/deploy.php with "Triggers > Repository push"
+- **On GitHub** repositorie page, go to Settings>Webhooks & Services>Add webhook and setup a hook pointing to http://myserver/ftpbucket/deploy.php with 'Content Type > application/json' and "Just the push event."

-Note: POST hooks are still supported by FTPbucket (it's detected automatically).
+Note: On BitBucket, POST hooks are still supported by FTPbucket (not working with version 0.7+).

 LOGS
 -----
 You can see and clear the logs by connecting to http://myserver/deploy/